-Shira Inbar is an independent graphic designer with an edge of motion graphics, working at the intersection of entertainment, editorial design, image-making, and illustration.
-Combining digital technologies with traditional media, her work often explores themes of objecthood, maximalism, chaos, and pop.
-Living and working in New York City, she’s made work for and with Pentagram Design (team Emily Oberman), MTV, The New York Times, MSCHF, New Yorker Magazine, A24, Little Cinema, NBC, The Atlantic, and more.
-Her work has been recognized by The Society of Illustrators, The Society of Publication Designers, Art Directors Club, Stack Magazines, and International Motion Art Awards.
-As part of her practice Shira teaches a variety of time-based design courses at Parsons School of Design and Pratt Institute.
-She holds a BFA from Bezalel Academy of Arts and Design, Jerusalem, and an MFA from Yale University, New Haven.
+Shira Inbar is an independent graphic designer with an edge of motion graphics, working at the intersection of editorial design, animation, image-making, and illustration.
+Primarily operating across contexts in entertainment, news, and pop culture, she’s made work for and with Pentagram Design (teams Emily Oberman and Matt Willey), MTV, The New York Times, A24 Films, MSCHF, The New Yorker, Nike, The Atlantic, WIRED, Billboard Magazine, The Shed, and more.
+Her work has been recognized by Type Directors Club, The Society of Illustrators, The Society of Publication Designers, Art Directors Club, International Motion Art Awards, and American Illustration.
+As part of her practice Shira teaches time-based design courses at Parsons School of Design, where she’s been a faculty member since 2015, and has taught at The Cooper Union, Pratt Institute, and MICA.
+She holds a BFA from Bezalel Academy of Arts and Design, Jerusalem, and an MFA from Yale School of Art, New Haven.